ieeevr/2021/attend/virbela-instructions/index.md

         <h3>Talking with People</h3>

-        <p>There are two main ways of communicating within VirBELA and you can find them in the lower left of the screen.</p>
+        <p>There are two main ways of communicating within Virbela and you can find them in the lower left of the screen.</p>

         <h4><i>Voice Communication</i></h4>

-        <p>This is the primary way to communicate in VirBELA.
+        <p>This is the primary way to communicate in Virbela.
 When you arrive in the virtual campus, your microphone will be on mute.
 It is advised to always keep it on mute when you are not talking to avoid background noise.
 To speak, you can click at the microphone icon to turn it on.
 Clicking it again and you will turn it off.
 You can also talk by pressing and holding the key 1 if you do not want your microphone on all the time.</p>

         <!--    image here -->
         <img src="/2021/assets/images/Images_IEEEVR/image4.png" alt="Voice Communication">